openshift/osd-network-verifier/examples/gcp/terraform/vpc-firewall/README.md

 Note the location of the credentials file.
 The default location and file is `$HOME/.config/gcloud/application_default_credentials.json`.

 ### Configuration
-Before running the script, you need to configure the variables.
+Before running the script, you need to configure script variables.
 A `terraform.tfvars.example` file is provided as a template.
 Here are the steps to configure the variables:
 1. Copy the example file:
 ```
 cp terraform.tfvars.example terraform.tfvars
 ```
-2. Use a text editor to set `project` and `credentials_file in `terraform.tfvars`
+2. Use a text editor to set `project` and `credentials_file` in `terraform.tfvars`
 - `project`: name of your GCP project
 - `credentials_file`: path to your GCP credentials file you generated
 3. Set any other variables you wish to configure